 The program will be available to all eligible students in grades 9 through 12.
-The availability of concurrent enrollment courses will be included in the high school course catalog and will identify which courses, if successfully completed, will earn college credit under the program.
-Parents and students will be made aware of this program as part of the student's core curriculum plan.
 A student receiving competent private instruction may access the program through the school district in which the student is dually enrolled and may enroll in the same number of concurrent enrollment courses as a regularly enrolled student of the district.
 A student cannot take a college course that is defined as comparable, as determined by the school board, to a course offered by the high school.
 The school board will annually approve courses to be made available for high school credit using locally developed criteria.
 The school board will also decide the number of high school credits that will be granted to a student who successfully completes a course.
-If a student is accepted for concurrent enrollment, written notice will be sent to the student, the student's parents or guardian in the case of a minor child, and the student's school district.
-The notice will list the course, the clock hours the student will be attending the course, and the number of hours of college credit that the student will receive from the community college upon successful completion of the course.
-The district will not charge tuition to any students who take concurrent enrollment courses.
+A registration form will be completed by the student with scheduled time of the course(s).
+Parents/guardians and students will be required to sign an acknowledgement regarding consequences of failing the class(es).
+The district will not charge tuition to any students who take concurrent enrollment courses during the school year.